everbird/ohmyvocabulary/README.md

 ```bash
 /home/everbird/bin/tosink "%GDWORD%"
 ```
-As of March 2021, `~` can not be expanded to the user's home yet in **GoldenDict** so please use an absolute path here.
+As of March 2021, `~` can not be expanded to the user's home yet in **GoldenDict**.
+Please use an absolute path here.

 #### Run Install